fiduh/k8s/eksctl/README.md

 ## Architecture:
-  - *Create an EKS Cluster using Auto mode or manually*
+  - *Create an EKS Cluster using Auto mode or Standard Mode*
   - *Deploy the relevant addons to the cluster including CoreDNS, Cilium-CNI, Pod Identity Agent, Storage CSI, etc.
-  Note: these are deployed automatically as Systemd processes when using Auto Mode.*
+  Note: these are deployed automatically as system processes when using Auto Mode.*
-  - Implement North/South Traffic into the cluster using HTTP API Gateway, VPC Private Link, NLB, Gateway, Route or Ingress.
+  - Implement North/South Traffic into the cluster using HTTP API Gateway, VPC Private Link, NLB, Gateway API, Route or Ingress.
   - AWS Services like HTTP API Gateway should be provisioned using kubernetes native configurations (CRDs)
-  - Implement persistent storage using the CSI drivers
+  - Implement persistent storage using the CSI drivers (only when auto mode is not been used).
-  - Deploy a sample fullstack app with a Frontend, Backend and Database to test the cluster.
+  - Deploy a sample fullstack app with a Frontend, Backend and Database in segregatted namespaces to test the cluster.

   ![Integration](../images/AWS_EKS.png)

 #### Prerequisite: Install eksctl, kubectl, aws-cli

-#### Create Kubernetes Cluster with EKSCTL
+#### Create Kubernetes Cluster with EKSCTL - Standard Mode
   - Addons: CoreDNS and eks-pod-identity-agent

 ```bash